Skip to content

 Data Transfer Services

 Transferring data in and out of CHPC resources is a critical portion of many science workflows.
 Science workflows may transfer a few small text files between collaborators or sites, or may transfer multiple tera or petabytes of data.
 CHPC offers a number of options for moving data to and from CHPC storage resources.
 In some cases, the data may not need to be moved, as there are options to mount some CHPC file systems from local resources.
-On this webpage, a description and usage information for four common scenarios is provided:

 A good resource for information on data transfer considerations is the ESnet Faster Data site.
 Specifically, for setting expectations regarding transfer times, see the page "expected time to transfer data".
 For understanding the impacts of dropped packets on network protocols and the corresponding impacts to large science transfers, see the page regarding "tcp for long range data transfers".

 In some scenarios, a research workflow requires the movement of a few small input files to a computational cluster and/or a few small output files back to a local desktop for storage, final reporting and/or analysis.
-For this case, CHPC suggests two options:
+For this case, CHPC suggests three options:

-• the use of simple graphical tools to move data to/from a local machine.
+• The use of simple graphical tools to move data to/from a local machine.
 Examples are WinSCP on Windows machines, CyberDuck on Macs.
 In these cases you can "drag and drop" files from one system to the other.

 For science workflows that transfer very large files and/or very large data sets between national labs, industry partners, or peer institutions, users require more advanced parallel transfer tools running on tuned endpoint devices such as Data Transfer Nodes (DTNs).
 CHPC supports various parallel transfer tools that support the known science workflows at the University of Utah.
 If a research group requires the support of an additional transfer tool, the group may request it through helpdesk@chpc.utah.edu.

 Network traffic from most systems located at CHPC and at other locations on campus has traditionally passed through the campus firewall when communicating with resources off campus.
 For many small data transfer usage cases, this traffic flow is acceptable.
 However, large research computing workflows require more bandwidth requirements and more connections/sessions than the campus firewall can reasonably handle well.
 These characteristics of research computing workflows can easily overwhelm the capacity of the campus firewall, impacting much of the day to day usage for the rest of campus.
-To help address these research computing workflow needs, the campus has created a Science DMZ which is a different network segment with different security approaches.
+To help address these research computing workflow needs, the campus has created a Science DMZ, which is a different network segment with different security approaches.
 This network segment allows for transfers with specific high performance, low latency, and other special network and security characteristics.
 CHPC offers a number of dedicated Data Transfer Nodes (DTNs) that utilize the Science DMZ for data transfers.
 For more information regarding the specifics of a Data Transfer Node, see "What makes a Data Transfer Node?".

 • intdtn01.chpc.utah.edu (connected at 10gbs, no dmz, use for internal campus transfers)